dmerejkowsky/blog/content/en/post/0112-symlinks-and-so-on-linux.md

 authors: [dmerej]
 slug: symlinks-and-so-files-on-linux
 date: 2020-04-18T14:03:19.615132+00:00
-draft: true
+draft: false
-title: "symlinks and .so files on linux - what you need to know"
+title: symlinks and .so files on linux - what you need to know
 tags: [linux]
 summary: |
-  Everything you need to know about symlinks and
+  Everything you need to know about symlinks and .so files on Linux
-  .so files on Linux - except if you don't mind breaking your installation beyond all repair.
 ---